 2– Make a school schedule that your kids can mark off and so that they know exactly what is required of them.
 My kids also like to use timers to see how long it takes.
 Figure out how to make this worthwhile for them– a trip to the park or library when they’re done, a special treat, free time, etc.

-Co-Op — Think about what you would like for your family and then figure out how to get it.
+Think about what you would like for your family and then figure out how to get it.
 We organized a girls club when my girls were younger and this past year we joined a larger co-op.
-This coming year we’re organizing a Greek club and doing some smaller co-ops.
+We made sure to visit my grandma at least once a week in a rest home.
+We joined a choir that sang at rest homes.
+We have participated in scouts and those service projects organized at church.
 Just be specific and find or make something that will work for you and your kids.